It is better to grow slow in order to preserve the unique aspects of your marketplace.

 In markets like eBay, things are more complicated because of increased product variety and logistics.
 On the other hand, on eBay, it does not matter where the seller is: it is enough to achieve liquidity in a certain product category only once.

-To some extent, marketplaces for providing labour face similar issues.
+To some extent, marketplaces for providing labor face similar issues.

 If you are running a niche marketplace, the speed of growth does not necessarily have to be everything.
 Preserving what your customers consider valuable while growing slowly is a valid strategy.

-– There is a lot of space for high-quality, specialised peer-to-peer marketplaces.
+– There is a lot of space for high-quality, specialized peer-to-peer marketplaces.
 There is a feeling that you have to grow rapidly to capture the market, but sometimes the network effect associated with these marketplaces are very local.
-Being a market leader for labour supply in Amsterdam does not necessarily mean that you are going to be a better provider of labour services in Helsinki.
+Being a market leader for labor supply in Amsterdam does not necessarily mean that you are going to be a better provider of labor services in Helsinki.